allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 transaction is committed, the stored data remains available even if the database crashes.
 To put it in a nutshell, if we upload some information into the database, we must be able to read it later, no matter what happens.

-It is so elementary that we frequently don't even think about it: if we save a record with the '42' value in a database, we will get '42' every time we read that record, until the next modification.
+It is so elementary that we frequently don’t even think about it: if we save a record with the ’42’ value in a database, we will get ’42’ every time we read that record, until the next modification.
 The durability concept can be generalized somewhat, in this manner to consider not only transactional databases but also such ones that do not provide transactions.
 After all, in each of them, after a correct write we can be sure that the stored information is in the database and we have access to it.

-But it turns out that there are databases that provide us with solutions making that the durability idea - even in this generalized form - is no longer so obvious.
+But it turns out that there are databases that provide us with solutions making that the durability idea — even in this generalized form — is no longer so obvious.
 What would you say if we stored 1,000 records in a database, and the database claimed that there were only 998 of them?
 Or, if we created a database storing sets of values and in some cases the database would claim that an element is in that set, while it is not in fact?
 Seeing such a behavior many would probably start